-Thyroid peroxidase (TPO), an enzyme normally found in the thyroid gland, plays an important role in the production of thyroid hormones.
+Thyroid peroxidase (TPO) is an enzyme normally found in the thyroid gland.
+TPO plays an important role in the production of thyroid hormones.
 A TPO test detects antibodies against TPO in the blood.
-If you've been diagnosed with thyroid disease, your doctor may recommend a TPO antibody test — in addition to other thyroid tests — to help determine the cause.
+If you've been diagnosed with thyroid disease, your doctor may suggest a TPO antibody test and other thyroid tests to help find the cause.

 The presence of TPO antibodies in your blood suggests that the cause of thyroid disease is an autoimmune disorder, such as Hashimoto's disease or Graves' disease.
 In autoimmune disorders, your immune system makes antibodies that mistakenly attack normal tissue.
-Antibodies that attack the thyroid gland cause inflammation and impaired function of the thyroid.
+Antibodies that attack the thyroid gland cause swelling, rarely tenderness and reduced function of the thyroid.

-Your doctor may also order a TPO antibody test if you are pregnant and have an autoimmune disease, especially one that involves the thyroid, such as Hashimoto's disease or Graves' disease.
+Your doctor may also order a TPO antibody test if you are pregnant and have an autoimmune disease that involves the thyroid, such as Hashimoto's disease or Graves' disease.

 Some people with TPO antibodies may not have thyroid disease.
-However, the presence of TPO antibodies may increase the risk of future thyroid disorders.
-If you have normal thyroid function with TPO antibodies, your doctor may recommend periodic checkups to watch for future thyroid problems.
+But the presence of TPO antibodies may increase the risk of future thyroid disorders.